 Heron’s Key is affiliated with Emerald Communities, a Redmond, Washington-based, nonprofit organization.

 Yes, depending upon availability.
 Any moving and renovating expenses will be incurred at your own expense.

-The IRS has ruled that for a life plan community such as Heron’s Key a portion of the entrance fee is tax-deductible as future health care cost in the year you pay the entrance fee.
+The IRS has ruled that for a life plan community such as Heron’s Key, a portion of the entrance fee is tax-deductible as a pre-paid medical expense in the year you pay the entrance fee.
 In addition, every year a calculation of how much of monthly service fees go toward operating Penrose Harbor is distributed to residents and can be used toward their annual medical deduction.
 All care provided to residents of Penrose Harbor can typically be deductible as well.
 Discuss all tax considerations with your own tax professional.

 Independent Living Frequently Asked Questions